- Email:

 Biography

-Dr. Asaf Lubin is an Associate Professor of Law at Indiana University Maurer School of Law.
-He is additionally, a Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard University, an Affiliated Fellow at Yale Law School’s Information Society Project, and a Visiting Scholar at the Hebrew University of Jerusalem Federmann Cyber Security Research Center.
+Dr. Asaf Lubin is an Associate Professor of Law at Indiana University Maurer School of Law and an Affiliated Faculty the the Hamilton Lugar School of Global and International Studies.
+He is additionally, a Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard University and an Affiliated Fellow at Yale Law School’s Information Society Project.

 Prior to joining the Maurer School of Law in 2020, Dr. Lubin held numerous academic and governmental positions including as a Cybersecurity Policy Postdoctoral Fellow at the Fletcher School of Law and Diplomacy at Tufts University, as an Expert Contributor to the United Nations Office of Drugs and Crime (UNODC) Group for the Education for Justice (E4J) Module Series on Cybercrime, as an Articled Clerk for the International Law Division of the Israeli Ministry of Foreign Affairs Office of the Legal Advisor, and as a Research Assistant to the Turkel Public Commission of Inquiry into the Maritime Incident of May 31st 2010 established under the Israeli Prime Minister’s Office.

-Dr. Lubin is the author of two forthcoming books: "The International Law of Intelligence: The World of Spycraft and the Law of Nations" (Oxford University Press, 2025) and "Teaching Cybersecurity Law and Policy" (Edward Elgar, 2025).
-Dr. Lubin has additionally co-edited the book-length anthology "Rights to Privacy and Data Protection in Armed Conflict" (NATO CCDCOE, 2022).
+Dr. Lubin is the author of two forthcoming books: "The International Law of Intelligence: The World of Spycraft and the Law of Nations" (Oxford University Press, 2025) and "Teaching Cybersecurity Law and Policy" (Edward Elgar, 2026).
+Dr. Lubin has additionally co-edited the book-length anthology "Rights to Privacy and Data Protection in Armed Conflict" (NATO CCDCOE, 2022) and published an open educational resource, Torts: Cases Problems and Policy Choices (Indiana Publishing, forthcoming, 2025).

 Dr. Lubin holds a dual degree in law and international relations (LL.B./B.A., magna cum laude, '14) from Hebrew University of Jerusalem, and Master of Laws (LL.M.
 '15) and Doctor of the Science of Law (J.S.D.
 '20) degrees from Yale Law School.
 He additionally attended The Hague Academy of International Law and interned for the United Nations International Criminal Tribunal for the Former Yugoslavia.

 Dr. Lubin has previously taught at Columbia Law School and Yale College.
-He has published or has forthcoming pieces with the Georgia Law Review, the Temple Law Review, the Harvard International Law Journal, the Yale Journal of International Law, the Harvard National Security Journal, the Connecticut Insurance Law Journal, and has written for Just Security and Lawfare.
+He has published with the Georgia Law Review, the Temple Law Review, the Harvard International Law Journal, the Yale Journal of International Law, and the Harvard National Security Journal, among others.
+He is additionally a Contributing Editor at Lawfare and has and has written for Just Security.

 Selected works

-- Asaf Lubin, The Reasonable Intelligence Agency, 47 Yale J. Int’l.
-L. 120 (2022) (Winner of the 2022 American Society of International Law’s Lieber Society’s Richard R. Baxter Prize for Outstanding Scholarship in the area of Intentional Humanitarian Law).
+- Asaf Lubin, The Reasonable Intelligence Agency, 47 Yale Journal of International Law 120 (2022) (Winner of the 2022 American Society of International Law’s Lieber Society’s Richard R. Baxter Prize for Outstanding Scholarship in the area of Intentional Humanitarian Law).

 Areas of expertise